-Home and commercial kitchen safety tips demand you turn off the heater or the stove if you are leaving the kitchen.
-Unattended fire appliances are the major culprits of all home fires accounting for 80%.
+Home and commercial kitchen safety tips demand you turn off the heater or the stove if you leave the kitchen.
+Unattended fire appliances are the primary culprits of all home fires accounting for 80%.

-Flammable materials such as paper towels, pot holders, tea towels and curtains cm should not be too close to the cooking stove to avoid potential fires.
+Flammable materials such as paper towels, pot holders, tea towels, and curtains should not be too close to the cooking stove to avoid potential fires.

 Too high placed microwaves: